Rulers of the Sea

 Rulers of the Sea is a 1939 American historical drama film directed by Frank Lloyd and starring Douglas Fairbanks Jr., Margaret Lockwood and Will Fyffe.
 The film's story is based on the voyage of the SS Savannah, the first steamship to cross the North Atlantic, from Britain to the United States.
 The film was made by Paramount Pictures, but featured Lockwood and Fyffe who were two of the leading stars of the British Gainsborough Pictures studios.
 The supporting cast features Alan Ladd.

 Plot

+Fictionalized account of the beginnings of the steam-powered engine and its application for use in the first steamship voyage across the Atlantic Ocean.

+Set in the early 19th century, the story centres on the efforts of engineer John Shaw (Will Fyffe) and first mate David Gillespie (Douglas Fairbanks Jr) to build and launch a steamship for a transatlantic voyage.

+It depicts the resistance they faced from the traditional sailing industry which views steamships as a threat to their business.

+The story highlights the innovation and determination required to introduce new technology as well as the risks, dangers and triumphs involved in pioneering a new mode of transportation.